 A Key Performance Indicator (KPI) is any metric that allows for quick measurement or comparison against a predetermined base.
 A KPI allows management the ability to measure actual results against a benchmark, internally set goals, or even against prior results.

 KPIs can be used for financial data, non-financial data, or a combination of both.
 Multiple KPIs in a summary form are commonly referred to as a dashboard.

 Why is a Key Performance Indicator Important?

-KPIs allow for complex analysis in a quick and easy to use format.
+KPIs allow for complex analysis of financial metrics in a quick and easy to use format.
 Analyzing large amounts or multiple sources of data takes time and experience.

 This can be an arduous task, especially if management must do this analysis every day, week, or month.
 KPIs cut down the time necessary to analyze information.

 Before setting up a KPI, management needs to determine what is the most important items for the business to analyze.
 Some businesses will have 3 metrics they want to analyze, and some may have 8 metrics.

 Regardless of the total number KPIs, they should be designed to allow for quick review and keep the company on track towards its goal.

 All KPIs must have reliable information to properly function.

 If an organization is setting up a KPI for the Days Sales in Accounts Receivable (Accounts Receivable ÷ Total Credit Sales in Period X Number of Days), management will need to make sure that the formula is correctly bringing in all necessary information.